bptigg/CovidSim/README.md

 # CovidSim
 CovidSim, Is simple agent based model to try and replicate the spread of covid 19 when given a scenario.
+A test Scenario is currently available to use

 Im designing CovidSim to not be realistic but to try and push myself to build a model for school project.